 How To Become A Game Show Host

-Do you love to play games?
-Do you want to interact with people?
-Do you like to be a regular face on television?
-If the answer to all these questions is yes then you can consider becoming a game show host.
-In this profession, you’ll be in charge of running a game show where contestants play for prizes.
+A game show host is in charge of running a game show where contestants play for prizes.
 Part of your responsibilities include telling the studio and television audience what the game is all about, how it is going to be played and what the prizes are.
 You also introduce the players who will be joining the show.

 Interviewing contestants is part of the job of game show hosts.
 You will talk with them before, during and after the show to orient them about the rules of the game and what is expected of them while the show is in progress.
 In most cases, you will also do a dry run before the actual taping or live show is done to make the contestants feel comfortable.
 You could be asking contestants about their life, work and hobbies before they start playing the game.
 You may also talk about current topics of interest.
 Aside from the contestants, you will also be interacting with the audience in the studio.